Nutritious meals for better immune health in COVID 19 and menopause

 Monika Jacobson RND:

 Yeah, I love that.
 When I'm also working with my clients on filling out their meal planners for their week we always get the family involved like, okay one person, every person gets to name one thing that they want to be as part of the family dinner.
 And because I think that, like you said, Stasi, gives some ownership to other family members.
 And if a lot of us are at home right now, and have a little bit more time to cook, it's a great time to use this opportunity to educate kids on those cooking skills.
 And yourself.
 I think a lot of adults don't cook that much these days.
 And so it's a good, unique opportunity to challenge yourself to try some new things in the kitchen.

 Well, yeah, and it can really set a foundation for developing healthier eating habits.
 We know that if we are eating in the home more often, we tend to have higher fruit and vegetable intake, more whole foods, less processed foods, less refined sugar that we're consuming.
 And that brings me back to a question that I didn't mean to miss, but it got pushed up a little bit.

-One was a question: “What is best to eat to solve brain fog or lack of concentration?”, which a lot of women, during menopause, do experience.
+One was a question: “What is best to eat to solve brain fog in menopause or lack of concentration?”, which a lot of women, do experience.
 That is normal.
 Estrogen plays a role in the, basically the neurochemical balance in the brain.
 And so when estrogen decreases, certainly there can be that brain fog, difficulty with short term memory, things like that.